 If you are looking to add or replace blowers to your lineup, comfort should be a big factor in your considerations.
 Wearing such a piece of equipment on the back is a welcome mat to potential injuries.
 “Look at the harness, shoulder straps, and lumbar areas for thick comfortable padding,” advises Hart.

 Blowers are notorious not only for their leaf blowing efficiency, but the noise they bellow.
 Look for a quiet unit: the lower the decibels the better.
+Contractors can usually tell the quieter units from the louder ones by the size of the muffler.
+The larger it is, the less noisy it will be.
+Go for the bigger ones; you will spare yourself hearing loss from the blower and headaches from the complaining of irate neighbors.

 Power on a blower is usually measured by air velocity and air volume.
 However, the industry has no strict guidelines for making these measurements.
 “Ask the dealer if you can demonstrate the machine and see if it works in the conditions that you anticipate to use it in,” Hart recommends.